Piyush-Mishra-IIITB/Movie_Recommender_system/README.md

 This project is an interactive Movie Recommendation System built using Machine Learning, Cosine Similarity, and Streamlit.
 It recommends the top 5 movies similar to a selected movie and displays high-quality posters fetched directly from the TMDB API.

-The system uses a content-based filtering approach, where recommendations are generated using a precomputed similarity matrix built from movie metadata such as genres, keywords, cast, and crew.
+The system uses a <u>**content-based filtering approach**</u>, where recommendations are generated using a precomputed similarity matrix built from movie metadata such as genres, keywords, cast, and crew.

 # Features